If you are looking for ways on how to discipline your teenager for bad grades, this post is for you.

 Based on what has caused the bad grades, help your teen come up with a plan to turn around their poor school performance without prescribing what you want.

 It needs to be a plan your child believes in.

 Otherwise, it will set them up for failure in carrying it out.

 - If time management is the issue, do you think not spending too much time in extracurricular activities will help?

 - If you already put in your best effort, perhaps it would help to get some extra help and learn more study skills.

-- Are you having tough times focusing in class?
+- Are you having a tough time focusing in class?
 Can we get you some help by talking to the school counselor?

 Teach the real consequences of bad grades

 When we give punishment as the “consequences,” we distract our teens from the real ones.